Hull, Quebec

 Hull is the central business district and oldest neighbourhood of the city of Gatineau, Quebec, Canada.
 It is located on the west bank of the Gatineau River and the north shore of the Ottawa River, directly opposite Ottawa.
-As part of the Canadian National Capital Region, it contains offices for over 20,000 civil servants.
-It is named after Kingston upon Hull in England.
+As part of Canada's National Capital Region, it contains offices for more than 20,000 civil servants.
+It was named after Kingston upon Hull in England.

 History

 Early history

-Hull is a former municipality in the Province of Quebec and the location of the oldest non-native settlement in the National Capital Region.
+Hull is a former municipality in the Province of Quebec and the location of the oldest non-Indigenous settlement in the National Capital Region.
 Prior to European settlement, various Anishinaabe peoples including the Algonquins inhabited the area.
 It was founded on the north shore of the Ottawa River in 1800 by Philemon Wright at the portage around the Chaudière Falls just upstream (or west) from where the Gatineau and Rideau Rivers flow into the Ottawa.
-Wright brought his family, five other families and twenty-five labourers and a plan to establish an agriculturally based community to what was a mosquito-infested wilderness.
-But soon after, Wright and his family took advantage of the large lumber stands and became involved in the timber trade.
-Originally the place was named Wright's Town, Lower Canada, and the name Wrightville survives as the name of a neighbourhood in Hull.
+Wright brought his family, five other families and twenty-five labourers and a plan to establish an agriculturally based community in what was a mosquito-infested wilderness.
+Soon after, Wright and his family took advantage of the large lumber stands and became involved in the timber trade.
+Originally the place was named Wright's Town, Lower Canada, and the name Wrightville survives as the name of a neighbourhood in Gatineau's Hull district.

-The Gatineau River, like the Ottawa River, was very much the preserve of the draveurs, people who would use the river to transport logs from lumber camps until they arrived downriver.
+The Gatineau River, like the Ottawa River, was very much the preserve of the draveurs, people who would use the river to transport logs from lumber camps to mills downriver.
 (The Gatineau River flows south into the Ottawa River which flows east to the St Lawrence River near Montreal.)
 The log-filled Ottawa River, as viewed from Hull, appeared on the back of the Canadian one-dollar bill until it was replaced by a dollar coin (the "loonie") in 1987, and the last of the dwindling activity of the draveurs on these rivers ended a few years later.

-Ottawa was founded later, as the terminus of the Rideau Canal built under the command of LCol.
-John By as part of fortifications and defences constructed after the War of 1812.
-Originally named Bytown, Ottawa did not become the Canadian capital until the mid-19th century after the original parliament in Montreal was torched by a rioting mob of English-speaking citizens on April 25, 1849.
-Its greater distance from the Canada–US border also left the new parliament less vulnerable to foreign attack.
+Ottawa was founded later, as the terminus of the Rideau Canal, built under the command of Lieutenant Colonel John By as part of fortifications and defences constructed after the War of 1812.
+Originally named Bytown, Ottawa did not become Canada's capital until the mid-19th century after the original Parliament Building in Montreal was torched by a rioting mob of English-speaking citizens on April 25, 1849.
+Its greater distance from the Canada–US border also left the new Parliament Buildings in Ottawa less vulnerable to foreign attack.

 Nothing remains of the original 1800 settlement; the downtown Vieux-Hull sector was razed by a destructive fire in 1900 which also destroyed the original pont des Chaudières (Chaudière Bridge), a road bridge which has since been rebuilt to join Ottawa to Hull at Victoria Island.